Skip to content

 Conducting Thorough Persona Research

-To hit the bullseye in marketing, you need to know who's holding the bow.
-That’s where persona research comes into play— by researching multiple personas is like drafting a detailed dossier on your ideal customer.
-Get this right and create buyer personas and you're not just shooting arrows in the dark; you’re Robin Hood at an archery contest.
+In marketing, you must know who's holding the bow to hit the bullseye.
+That’s where persona research comes into play—researching multiple personas is like drafting a detailed dossier on your ideal customer.
+Get this right and create buyer personas, and you're not just shooting arrows in the dark; you’re Robin Hood at an archery contest.

 Using Surveys and Interviews for In-Depth Insights

 The best insights often come straight from the horse's mouth.
-To conduct persona research that packs a punch, start with surveys and interviews to create customer personas.
+To conduct powerful persona research, start with surveys and interviews to create customer personas.
 This isn't about skimming the surface; we're talking deep dives here—discovering what makes customers tick, their pain points, dreams, and daily routines.

 You can kick things off by designing surveys that ask pointed questions but let folks elaborate beyond 'yes' or 'no'.
-Then move onto one-on-one interviews which are gold mines for nuance—you’ll unearth gems of information that might never have sparkled through in a survey alone.
+Then move on to one-on-one interviews- gold mines for nuance—you’ll unearth gems of information that might never have sparkled through in a survey alone.

 Gathering all this qualitative data helps give shape to those personas—the fictional yet factual characters representing segments of your audience.
 But remember: always balance stories with stats.
 Back up personal accounts with quantitative data whenever possible because numbers don’t lie (but they do tell compelling tales).